-- 1. Insert the Avaya Call Management System software disc into the disc drive. - 2.
+- 1. Insert the Avaya Call Management System software disc, for the specific platform type such as SPARC or x86, into the disc drive. - 2.
 Enter:

 The system displays the Avaya Call Management System Services Menu (CMSSVC Menu).

 - 4. Enter the number associated with the run_cms option. - 5.
 Enter the number associated with the Turn off CMS but leave IDS running option.